lab42open-team/prego_use_case/README.md

 # PREGO use cases

-Here we have a collection of some ways to use PREGO knowledge base.
+Here we have a collection of some ways to use PREGO knowledge base and how to visualise the resulted networks using tools like [Arena3D web](https://bib.fleming.gr:8084/app/arena3d).

-## Term collection from biological questions
+## Term compilation regarding specific knowledge spaces

 There are cases that microbiologists are focused on specific environmental characteristics in their research.
 An important abiotic characteristic of